Momentum trading: What is it and how do you use it?

 Essential elements in momentum trading or factors affecting the price momentum are the volatility, volume and time frame.

-The asset’s volume represents the quantity of the particular assets which have been bought and sold on the market for a specific period.
-An adequate level of volume would be an indication that there is enough demand and supply for the particular asset and the traders can easily buy or sell the asset.
+The asset’s volume represents the quantity of the particular assets that have been bought and sold on the market over a specific period.
+An adequate level of volume would be an indication that there is enough demand and supply for that particular asset, and that traders can easily buy or sell the asset.

-Volatility represents the size of the price changes for a given asset and wider price swings could mean that the potential profits to be made are higher but also the potential losses can be higher.
-This is where momentum traders will pay special attention because they want to make profits through increase volatility when prices increase or fall in a short period.
-To minimise their potential losses, which may arise from the higher volatility, traders can place stop-loss points.
+Volatility represents the size of the price changes for a given asset – wider price swings could mean that the potential profits to be made will be higher, but the potential losses could also be bigger.
+This is where momentum traders will pay special attention because they want to make profits through increased volatility – when prices increase or fall in a short period.
+To minimise potential losses that may arise from the higher volatility, traders can place stop-loss points.

-Momentum trading strategies are commonly considered as short-term strategies but you can hold your position for a longer period if the momentum continues.
+Time frame – Despite the fact momentum-trading strategies are commonly considered short-term strategies, you can hold your position for a longer period if the momentum continues.
 This means longer-term traders can also use momentum trading.